- HydraFacial treatments use hydro microdermabrasion to gently hydrate and rejuvenate the skin.

 - These treatments can brighten the complexion, reduce the appearance of fine lines and large pores, and treat some forms of acne.

-- HydraFacials may cost more than some alternative treatments, but have little to no side effects and are safe for sensitive skin.
+- HydraFacials cost more than some alternative treatments, but carry little to no risk of side effects and are safe for sensitive skin.

-Can it be used on all body areas?
+Can it be used on all areas of the body?